stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 ``Development/ACPI_patches/`` folder with uncompiled versions of the SSDT's created for various ACPI hot patches.

-``Drivers/Windows/Apple USB Ethernet drivers for Windows`` folder for Apple USB-A Ethernet drivers for Windows extracted from ``Apple BootCamp``.
+``Drivers/Windows/Apple USB Ethernet drivers for Windows`` folder with Apple USB-A Ethernet drivers for Windows extracted from ``Apple BootCamp``.

 Required Tools